 IMMACULATE CONCEPTION • ST. JOHN • ST. JOSEPH • ST. LAWRENCE

 A town hall was held on December 8, 2024, to discuss the capital improvement projects happening in our parish.
-Check out the video above and the slides used for the presentation.
+Check out the video below and the slides used for the presentation.
 Brief overviews of the 4 projects are listed below.

 Pipe Organ